mrp-yt/dex-speedtest-station/README.md

 -	If data not showing up after 1h+ check Prometheus dashboard.
 	`http://<YOUR_DEVICE_IP>:9091/targets`\
 	You should see two targers in the list `speed_test_prometheus` and `speed_test`.
 Both should have green `UP` in Status column.
 -	It takes time between Prometheus scraping data from Speed-Test container and showing up inside Grafana.
-If Prometheus/Targets page showing now errors and Grafana not showing any new data try to refresh Grafana dashboard by clicking *Refresh dashboard* button (top righthand coner inside Grafana Dashboard page)
+If Prometheus/Targets page showing now errors and Grafana not showing any new data try to refresh Grafana dashboard by clicking *Refresh dashboard* button (top righthand coner inside Grafana Dashboard page).